Naby Keita: Liverpool agree club record deal for Leipzig midfielder for July 2018

 Analysis

-BBC World Service Sport reporter Steve Crossman:
+BBC World Service Sport reporter Steve Crossman

-Earlier this month Naby Keita was described by Schalke's sporting director Christian Heidel as being like "two players".
+Earlier this month, Naby Keita was described by Schalke sporting director Christian Heidel as being like "two players".
 He is right.

 While Liverpool won't be able to get away with playing with 12 men, as Heidel joked at the time, he does effectively play two positions at the same time.

-He is both a number eight and a number 10 in that he wins plenty of tackles and has that wonderful ability to emerge with the ball when it looks almost impossible to do, at the same time his dribbling skills are reminiscent of Sadio Mane.
-He will pick apart your defence with a clever through ball too.
+He is both a number eight and a number 10 in that he wins plenty of tackles and has that wonderful ability to emerge with the ball when it looks almost impossible to do, and at the same time his dribbling skills are reminiscent of Sadio Mane.
+He will pick apart a defence with a clever through ball too.

 It's pointless to talk about whether he is worth the club record fee.
 It is 2017 and these days buying a footballer is no different to buying a house - they are worth what someone is willing to pay.

-I know that the concept of purchasing someone who you won't be able to play for a year is alien to the Premier League but it is common place in Germany.
+The concept of purchasing someone you won't be able to play for a year is alien to the Premier League, but it is commonplace in Germany.

 I suspect Jurgen Klopp will have had no qualms with it and the former Borussia Dortmund manager will have been one of the key factors in Liverpool getting their man.